thehonorguard/mkdocs/docs/RoleGuide/medic.md

 Equipment:
 In this chapter we are going to discuss the actual medical process.
 First we are going to discuss all the equipment you have available and after that we are going to discuss a few scenarios.

-## CPR
+## CPR and AED-X-series (LifePak)

 Let's start with the Wikipedia description for CPR:

 “Cardiopulmonary resuscitation (CPR) is an emergency procedure that combines chest compressions often with artificial ventilation in an effort to manually preserve intact brain function until further measures are taken to restore spontaneous blood circulation and breathing in a person who is in cardiac arrest.”

 CPR creates an Artificial circulation in the patient in case there is a cardiac arrest.
 So basically CPR is creating blood flow when the Patient's heart is unable to.
 It's also important noting that checking for a hard rate while CPR is going is always going to result in at least a low heart rate due to chest compressions.
 Checking for a heart rate on a limb with tourniquets is useless and will result in no pulse.

 CPR by itself is not going to wake up an unconscious patient; a stable blood pressure is.
 Anyone can perform CPR and therefore as a medic you should assign someone else to do it.
 This will leave you to perform other medical assistance.
 To stabilize the wounds and restore blood pressure.
 CPR is only effective to restart the heart rate, after a patient has a heart rate (no matter how low) performing CPR is useless.
 If a patient has no heartrate an invisible timer will start running, and you have 5 mins to get a heart rate going, or the patient dies.

+Due to our server settings, the best way to do CPR is to push epinephrine (adrenaline), then do CPR 3 times, then check again for pulse.
+Epinephrine is administrable by CLS or medics only, and you shouldn't more than 3 consecutively.

+Also, CPR is used when the AED LifePak is not recommended (asystole).
+In case of Polymorphous ventricular tachycardia (PVT) or Ventricular Fibrillation (VF or Vfib), the use of the AED in mandatory

+How to determine *Cardiac Arrest*
+Start monitoring vitals using **AED X-series** and use “*check rhythm*” feature (available both in AED and AED X-series), or attach a **Pulse Oximeter** to a limb <u>**WITHOUT**</u> a tourniquet:

+- “Shock advised” (**VFib/PVT**) - administer shock.
+Using epinephrine/amiodarone/lidocaine (always followed by a shock) in the order mentioned is advised after the first shock fails.
+Repeat starting from epinephrine if lidocaine fails.

+- “No shock advised” (**Asystole**) - do not administer shock.
+Use epinephrine and 3 intervals of CPR instead.
+Timer till death slows down by 50% during CPR.
+Repeat the sequence until HR is restored.

+<u>**Check rhythm between steps**</u>.
+If you cannot determine the cardiac arrest type, treat it as **asystole**.

 ![](../assets/images/1_1.png)

-### Tourniquets:
-Wound treatments should usually be executed in this order:  head > torso > limbs.
-In case of heavy wounds on a limb a priority could be to apply a tourniquet on this limb.
-A tourniquet will fully stop any bleeding on the applied limb until removed.
-This will give you time to stabilize other body parts.
-After applying  tourniquets to the limbs and bandages to the head or torso and IV with saline can be applied.
-Although the pressure provided  by a tourniquet is great for stopping blood flowing out of the body, that same pressure will also block any saline from flowing in, therefore an IV (or a pulse check) should only be placed and/or done on a limb without a tourniquet.
-While these magic blood-stoppers are great, they also are considered painful after 2 minutes.

-Tip: whoever removes the tourniquets gets to keep it.
-So reclaim your tourniquets or you might find yourself empty handed!

 ## Bandages